Planning an East Coast road trip?

 Consider staying at this awesome Airbnb in Oyster Creek.
 I spent a night here and loved the location right on the river – you can even use the canoes for free!
-Use my Airbnb referral link to score a $40 discount on your first stay!
+Use my Airbnb referral link to get up to $60 off on your first stay!

 Day 4: Summerside

 Spend your last day driving one of the scenic routes or hitting up a local beach.
 Finish it off in the Acadian port town of Summerside, which has a beautiful boardwalk on the water.
 It’s the second largest city in Prince Edward Island and still feels so small.

 What does your Eastern Canada Road Trip look like?